Regulators to soften rules to help revive securitisation

-LONDON Global and European regulators have softened proposed new rules for securitisation in an attempt to kick-start a financing tool tarnished by the financial crisis.
+LONDON Global regulators have softened proposed new rules for securitisation in a bid to help to kick start a financing method tarnished by the financial crisis.

-Central bankers and policymakers view securitisation, or packaging loans into bonds, as an important source of funding for the wider economy.
+Central bankers and policymakers see securitisation, or packaging loans into bonds, as an important source of funding for the wider economy.

 But bankers said the easing wouldn't be enough to revive the market on its own and called for wider support for the market.

-Securitisation, used to provide money for a whole range of activities, including mortgages, car loans and finance for business, came under fire after securitised products based on U.S. home loans turned sour in 2007, triggering a chain of events that led to a global financial crisis.
+Securitisation, used to provide money for a whole range of activities, including mortgages, car loans and finance for business, has got a bad name after securitised products based on U.S. home loans turned sour in 2007, triggering a chain of events that led to a global financial crisis.

 The market has shrunk dramatically since then.
 Securitisation in Europe has dropped from $1.2 trillion in 2008 to $322 billion last year, according to Bank of England figures.

-The European Central Bank, the Bank of England and the EU's European Commission have called for action to revive securitisation to encourage long-term investments, but using stricter standards.
+The European Central Bank, the BoE and others have called for action to revive securitisation but using stricter standards.

-The Bank is considering how it could intervene to kick-start the market.
+The BoE is considering how it could intervene to kick start the market.

 The Basel Committee of banking supervisors from nearly 30 countries published revised draft rules on securitisation on Thursday that included more flexibility.

-In the original draft, it proposed a minimum risk weighting of 20 percent for securitised products but in its latest paper it now proposes a minimum of 15 percent, meaning banks would have to set aside less capital against the products.
+In the original draft, the Committee proposed a minimum risk weighting of 20 percent for securitised products but in its latest paper it now proposes a minimum of 15 percent, meaning banks would have to set aside less capital against the products.

 But the new lower "floor" being proposed is still roughly double the current risk weighting for securitised products.